Education, Health and Care plan annual review decisions

 Maintain the plan as it is

-The family or child or young person will be informed of this decision in writing within 4 weeks of the meeting and a new version of the plan will be dated and issued.
-Following the guidance in the SEND Code of Practice 2015 that ‘not all plans are expected to be amended on a very frequent basis’, the local authority may decide to maintain the plan in its current form, despite the annual review report recommending that amendments need to be made.
-Like the process for maintaining a plan, the local authority will date and issue a new version of the plan.
+A new version of the plan will be dated and issued.
+Following the guidance in the Special Educational Needs and/or Disabilities (SEND) Code of Practice 2015 that ‘not all plans are expected to be amended on a very frequent basis’, the local authority may decide to maintain the plan in its current form, despite the annual review report recommending that amendments need to be made.

 Amend the plan

-Once sharing their decision to agree to amend the plan, the local authority will create a revised plan called an ‘Amendment Notice’ and send it to families and the child or young person for their comments as soon as possible.
+We will create a revised plan called an ‘Amendment Notice’ and send it to families and the child or young person for their comments.
+This happens as soon as possible after the local authority has shared their decision to amend the plan.
 New sections to be added to the plan will be written in bold, and strikethrough will be used to show sections that are to be removed.
-From the date that the Amendment Notice was sent to families, the local authority then has a total of 8 weeks to issue a final amended plan (see table below).
+From the date that the Amendment Notice was sent to families, the local authority then has a total of 8 weeks to issue a final amended plan.

 Cease the plan